tannazmo/kickstarter-analysis/README.md

 ### What are some other possible tables and/or graphs that we could create?

 We could filter the dataset by the country and create a table and chart.
-We could also look at how long the successful campaigns were based on their goal.
+We could also look at how long the successful campaigns were, based on their goal.

-### Dataset used:
+## Dataset used:
 To create more views, you also have access to the main data Excel file by clicking [here](/Kickstarter_Challenge.xlsx "download the EXCEL file").